-Picture this: You’re standing in the kitchen with your partner, avoiding eye contact while a silent and slow tension builds in the air.
+Picture this: You’re standing in the kitchen with your partner or spouse, avoiding eye contact while a silent and slow tension builds in the air.
 The mail sits opened on the kitchen table between you.
 It’s staring at you both, testing you, but neither one of you wants to be the first to acknowledge it.
 Passively, one of you succumbs to the discomfort and picks up the credit card bill that is sitting on the top of the pile.
 And it begins…

 “How is our credit card bill so high again?”